nullexa/SyncedLyrics/README.md

 - activeTab
 - host permissions to https://music.youtube.com/*

-> This extension is not signed, you have to add this as a Debug Add-on (Temporary Extension)
+> This extension is not signed, you have to use this as a Debug Add-on (Temporary Extension)